MINOR SALIVARY GLAND BIOPSY

 A pathologist looks at the sample under a microscope and finds collections (foci) of inflammatory cells that cluster around ductal cells in the salivary gland.
 A “focus score” is then assigned based on the number of foci (clusters) seen per 4 square mm in a particular sample.

-Advantages of MSGB
+Advantages Of MSGB

 -

-MSGB is currently the best way to confirm a diagnosis of SS-A negative Sjogren’s.
+MSGB is currently the best way to confirm a diagnosis of SSA-negative Sjogren’s.
 Salivary gland ultrasound is sometimes performed in lieu of MSGB.
 This requires special training and is not widely available as of 2022.

 -